mrueda/EGA_genomeref/README.md

 This script allows to calculate the genome reference from a vcf file.
 The algorithm works as follows:

-   *	First we created 3 dictionaries (one for each of the three reference genomes hg17, grch37, grch38) consisting of positions (chr, pos, ref) exclusive to each genome.
+   *	First we created 3 dictionaries (one for each of the three reference genomes hg17, grch37, grch38) consisting of SNP positions (chr, pos, ref) exclusive to each genome.
    *	The script searches for matches in the 3 dictionaries and outputs a file (infer_ref) with the reference genome having more matches.
 We use a maximum of 10K variants and a maximum of 100 matches per chromosome.

 Note that the script includes the [dictionaries](https://github.com/mrueda/EGA_genomeref/tree/main/ref_dics) for inferring the genome reference.